Thomas Nagel: Early life and education

-Nagel was born on July 4, 1937, in Belgrade, Yugoslavia (now Serbia), to German Jewish refugees Carolyn and Walter Nagel.
-He arrived in the US in 1939, and was raised in and around New York.
-He had no religious upbringing, but regards himself as a Jew.
+Nagel was born on July 4, 1937, in Belgrade, Yugoslavia.
+His parents, Carolyn and Walter Nagel, were German Jewish refugees.
+He arrived in the U.S. in 1939 and was raised secular in New York City, but identifies as Jewish.
+He became a naturalized U.S. citizen in 1944.

-Nagel received a Bachelor of Arts degree in philosophy from Cornell University in 1958, where he was a member of the Telluride House and was introduced to the philosophy of Ludwig Wittgenstein.
-He then attended the University of Oxford on a Fulbright Scholarship and received a BPhil in philosophy in 1960; there, he studied with J. L. Austin and Paul Grice.
-He received his Doctor of Philosophy degree in philosophy from Harvard University in 1963.
-At Harvard, Nagel studied under John Rawls, whom Nagel later called "the most important political philosopher of the twentieth century."
+Nagel graduated from Cornell University with a Bachelor of Arts in philosophy in 1958.
+As an undergraduate, he studied under the philosophers Norman Malcolm, Rogers Albritton, and John Rawls.
+He initially intended to major in physics, but, after developing an interest in philosophy, switched.
+After graduation, he won a Fulbright Scholarship to attend the University of Oxford, where he earned a Bachelor of Philosophy from Corpus Christi College in 1960.
+There he studied under Paul Grice, Peter Strawson, H. L. A. Hart, G. E. M. Anscombe, G. E. L. Owen, Philippa Foot, and James Thomson.
+He was also one of the last students of J. L. Austin, who served as the advisor of his BPhil thesis.

+In 1963, Nagel earned his PhD in philosophy from Harvard University, where he completed his dissertation under Rawls, who had moved from Cornell to Harvard.
+His professors at Harvard also included Willard Van Orman Quine and Noam Chomsky.
+He later called Rawls "the most important political philosopher of the twentieth century."
+As a doctoral student at Harvard, Nagel edited early drafts of Rawls's A Theory of Justice and befriended Gilbert Harman and Saul Kripke.
+His doctoral thesis was titled "Altruism".

+Academic career

 Nagel taught at the University of California, Berkeley (from 1963 to 1966) and at Princeton University (from 1966 to 1980), where he trained many well-known philosophers, including Susan Wolf, Shelly Kagan, and Samuel Scheffler, the last of whom is now his colleague at New York University.

 Nagel is a fellow of the American Academy of Arts and Sciences and a corresponding fellow of the British Academy, and in 2006 was elected a member of the American Philosophical Society.
+On October 9, 2017, he was elected as a corresponding fellow of the French Académie des sciences morales et politiques.
 He has held fellowships from the Guggenheim Foundation, the National Science Foundation, and the National Endowment for the Humanities.
 In 2008 he was awarded a Rolf Schock Prize for his work in philosophy, the Balzan Prize, and the honorary degree of Doctor of Letters from the University of Oxford.